Mangala-Manmatharaja/PentBox-Testing-Toolkit/README.md

-# 🔒 PentBox - A Security Testing Toolkit
+# 🔒 PentBox - A Security Test Toolkit

 PentBox is a lightweight, open-source security toolkit designed to streamline penetration testing tasks.
 Written in Ruby, it is primarily oriented for GNU/Linux but supports Windows, macOS, and any system with Ruby installed.
 PentBox provides a collection of tools for network scanning, web testing, and more, making it a versatile choice for security professionals.